xinliu29/NCMNet/README.md

 @inproceedings{zhao2021clnet,
-  title={Progressive Correspondence Pruning by Consensus Learning}, author={Zhao, Chen and Ge, Yixiao and Zhu, Feng and Zhao, Rui and Li, Hongsheng and Salzmann, Mathieu}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision.}, year={2021}
+  title={Progressive Correspondence Pruning by Consensus Learning}, author={Zhao, Chen and Ge, Yixiao and Zhu, Feng and Zhao, Rui and Li, Hongsheng and Salzmann, Mathieu}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2021}
 }
 ```